SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 ![Search Page with Filters](img/search2.PNG)
 <<
-## 3. New
+## 3. New, Reaconditioned, Second-Hand

+These three screens display all the products from the corresponding category: new, reaconditioned, or second-hand, depending on the section the user accesses.

-This screen displays all the new products available on the website.
-Additionally, it features a search function and filters that allow users to easily find the product they want, tailoring the search to their preferences.
+Additionally, each one includes a search tool and advanced filters that make it easier to locate the desired product, allowing users to refine their search based on their preferences.

-## 4. Reaconditioned

-Similar to the previous screen, this one displays all the reaconditioned products available on the website.
-It also includes filters and a search function so that the user can refine their search and easily find the desired product.

-## 5. Second-Hand

-This screen is similar to the previous two, but instead of displaying new or reaconditioned products, it shows second-hand products available on the website.
-As with the previous screens, the user can use filters and a search function to find the specific product they are looking for.

-(reformular para que indique que aplica filtros y busqueda)>>

-<< ## 6.
-My Profile

-This button provides access to a dropdown menu that contains several sections related to the user's profile.
-The available sections are: View Profile, Edit Profile, Sell New Product, and Privacy. (innecesario)>>

-## 6.1.
-View Profile
+## 4. View Profile

 On this screen, the user can view all their personal information, including their full name, username, profile picture, email, location, and phone number.